BoilerUpload - Big Ten West Update: Boilers Need Help

 An Iowa loss opens the door for Purdue.
 The obvious best case scenario then is a win over Indiana to retain the Old Oaken Bucket.

 Should Purdue lose to Indiana, Iowa loses to Nebraska, Minnesota beats Wisconsin, Illinois beats Northwestern, that would create a four-way tie atop the division standings between Purdue, Iowa, Illinois, and Minnesota.
 In that scenario, Purdue would be 2-1 against the other three teams, while Iowa 2-1, Illinois would be 2-1, and Minnesota would be 0-3.
 For the next tiebreaker Iowa, Purdue, and Illinois would all be 1-1 against each other, leading to the next tiebreaker, which is the better divisional record.
-Illinois and Iowa would be 5-1 against the West, while Purdue would be 4-2.
-Illinois would then advance by virtue of their head-to-head win over Iowa.
+Illinois would be 5-1 against the West, while Purdue and Iowa would be 4-2.
+Illinois would then advance.

 So that is the scenario headed to this week.
 Iowa is in full control, and Purdue has to trust a Nebraska team playing for a fired coach to pull an upset.